Cross-Connection Control Program

 Yes.
 These inspections are conducted in order to ensure compliance with state regulations to maintain the safety of your drinking water.

-Penalties for refusing to cooperate with inspections and/or refusing to make needed repairs are determined by your local water utility.
+Penalties for refusing to cooperate with inspections and/or refusing to make needed repairs are determined by Crestview Water.
 These typically can include termination of water service, a fine, or both.

 PART II: BACKFLOW PREVENTION ASSEMBLY TESTING